-If you have questions about the air quality of your home, Gilmore Heating Air and Solar in Placerville has the knowledgeable technicians to help you.
-We specialize in all aspects of home comfort and maintenance, heating, cooling, solar, plumbing, insulation, and electrical work.
+If you have questions about the air quality of your home, Gilmore Heating Air and Plumbing in Placerville has the knowledgeable technicians to help you.
+We specialize in all aspects of home comfort and maintenance, heating, cooling, plumbing, insulation, and electrical work.
 We also offer home energy audits.
 Contact us today for more information.

 You have probably heard the acronym HVAC many times in your life.
 It’s likely that you have used it yourself, but do you know what it means?
 Some people confuse HVAC and AC.
 Let’s discuss what the differences are.